-7 Bank of America argued that its agreement with ABN Amro was separate from any agreement ABN Amro had with Barclays and that the only deal that could break up its offer was one that arose during the 14-day "go-shop" period.
-The "go-shop" permitted deals for LaSalle Bank or deals for ABN Amro as a whole, so long as the latter was not conditioned on termination of the deal with Bank of America and offered Bank of America a match right.
+Bank of America argued that its agreement with ABN Amro was separate from any agreement ABN Amro had with Barclays and that the only deal that could break up its offer was one that arose during the 14-day "go-shop" period.
+The "go-shop" permitted deals for LaSalle Bank or deals for ABN Amro as a whole, so long as the latter was not conditioned on termination of the deal with Bank of America and offered Bank of America a matching right.
 As to the requirement that the sale be approved by shareholders, Bank of America claimed that ABN Amro had misrepresented its authority to complete the sale without shareholder approval.
 The day after Bank of America filed suit, RBS moved to offer ABN Amro \$24.5 billion for LaSalle, which ABN Amro rejected based on uncertainties over financing, regulatory approval, tax clearances and other intangibles.

-August, this fear was realized when Barclays's stock lost 11% of its value and as such the value of its offer dropped to 10% below the consortium's offer.
+The credit crunch that was hurting the global economy impacted this transaction starting in August 2007.
+As European markets were distressed by the impact of credit woes, the share value of financial institutions, including ABN Amro, Barclays and RBS became volatile.
+During this time, analysts feared that Barclays's proposal would be harmed more significantly due to the higher stock consideration component than the offer proposed by RBS.
+At the end of August, this fear was realized when Barclays's stock lost 11% of its value and as such the value of its offer dropped to 10% below the consortium's offer.
 ABN Amro's board continued to refrain from endorsing either Barclays's or the consortium's offer, but stated that while the consortium's offer was "highly attractive from a financial point of view", the agreed offer from Barclays would keep ABN Amro intact and enhance its growth potential.
 Nonetheless, with the continuing drop in the value of Barclays's shares, ABN Amro's management later announced that Barclays's proposal was "too low" and it would defer to the decision of its shareholders.
 On October 5, 2007, Barclays officially withdrew its offer to acquire ABN Amro, when only 0.2% of ABN Amro's total holders tendered shares.
 The decline in value of Barclays's shares and the inability of the bank to increase the cash component of its proposal doomed its acquisition of ABN Amro.
 The sale of ABN Amro to the RBS-led consortium was completed in mid-October of 2007.